Are you going into hospital and think that you will struggle to take care of yourself when you are discharged?

 Help is available to smooth your path until you re-gain your confidence and independence.
 If it is a planned hospital admission then you can speak to the nurse during your pre op assessment or alternatively you can speak to the staff when you are on the hospital ward.
 The hospital will then ensure that arrangements have been made for you, and that you are safe to go home before discharging you from their care.

-The Targeted Intervention Service provided by Social Services may be able to help if you cannot cope with day-to-day tasks such as personal care, preparing meals and moving around.
+The Enablement Service provided by Social Services may be able to help if you cannot cope with day-to-day tasks such as personal care, preparing meals and moving around.
 The hospital will refer you for this service if appropriate.
 Visit the Care Within the Home page for more information.

 The British Red Cross offers a ‘Support at Home Service’ where volunteers can help to rebuild your confidence, offer companionship and help with shopping and collecting prescriptions immediately following your discharge from hospital for up to 6 weeks.
 They can also help if you have attended Accident and Emergency and been discharged home.
 Further information is available from their website: British Red Cross